Angry Kids: Dealing with Explosive Behavior

 Reward Coupons for Children

 Sometimes the motivator that children need is immediate rewards.
-A quick inspiration is needed for younger children as they can see the instantaneous incentive resulting in compliance and serves parents as a successful behavior modification technique.
+Quick inspiration is needed for younger children as they can see the instantaneous incentive resulting in compliance and serves parents as a successful behavior modification technique.

-On this website, the term Positive Behavior Support (PBS) to describe the approach used to provide intensive individualized interventions to individual children with challenging behavior.
+On this website, the term Positive Behavior Support (PBS) describes the approach used to provide intensive individualized interventions to individual children with challenging behavior.
 We also refer to program-wide implementation of PBS (PW-PBS) or program-wide adoption of the Pyramid Model.
 PW-PBS is the expansion of this model to classrooms and programs.
-This section of the web site provides information and resources for the use of PBS in the design of effective interventions for individual children with persistent challenging behavior.
+This section of the website provides information and resources for the use of PBS in the design of effective interventions for individual children with persistent challenging behavior.

 What does Depression Look Like